top of page

 • Daniel Wyman: Philemon's wife Abigail's 1st cousin.

-• Gideon Olmstead: a millwright and father of Philemon Junior's wife, Sally.
+• Gideon Olmstead: millwright and father of Philemon Junior's wife, Sally.

 • Harvey Parker: likely one of the axemen who arrived in 1800.